byu-is-566/is-566-09-dbt-1-instructions/README.md

 ## Task 1: Snowflake Prep Work

 It's time to dust off those Snowflake skills and get a few things set up in Snowflake.
 We've talked about all of the things you'll do for this task, but it's been a little while.
-I'm sure it'll come right back to you, like riding a bike.
+I'm sure it'll come right back to you, just like riding a bike.

 You'll be incorporating data from two hypothetical systems.
 One of these is an OLTP database that I've prepared for you within our classroom account (and we'll come back to that data in the next task).
 The other source of data is one that you'll be loading yourself in your own database (e.g., `EAGLE_DB`).